Indoor-Positioning/indoor-locator-server/Readme.md

 #### Tables Explanation

 * `Floor Plan`.
 Stores the floor plans.
 Must be added beforehand, by the django admin.
-The resource_name cooresponds to the drawable png that should reside in the adroid apk.
+The resource_name corresponds to the drawable png that should reside in the android apk.
 * `PointOfInterest`.
 Stores the POIs of the current floor plan.
 These can be paintings / statues on a museum, etc
 * `FingerPrintedLocation`.
 Stores the locations that are about to be fingerprinted.
 * `FingerPrint`.
 Stores the fingerprint of the various locations.

 _Note:_ There is a strange cycle dependency between the `PointOfInterest` and `FingerPrintLocation` table.
-The concept is that every PointOfInterest has an entry on the FingerPRintedLocation table (we need that in order to store the fingerprint of each POI), while at the same time we want each FingerPrintedLocation to be related with exactly one POI which will be either the closest one (if the FingerPRintedLocation is not a POI), or the POI itself (if the FingerPrintedLocation is a POI (i.e isPoi = True)).
+The concept is that every PointOfInterest has an entry on the FingerPrintedLocation table (we need that in order to store the fingerprint of each POI), while at the same time we want each FingerPrintedLocation to be related with exactly one POI which will be either the closest one (if the FingerPrintedLocation is not a POI), or the POI itself (if the FingerPrintedLocation is a POI (i.e isPoi = True)).
 I will come back to it and probably reconsider.

 ### Supported Commands

 1. `GET_FLOOR_PLANS`.

-This command is sent by the client so as to retrive the floor plans which are currently saved in the database.
+This command is sent by the client so as to retrieve the floor plans which are currently saved in the database.

 ```json
 {